 Amy Bach has been the Executive Director and President of Measures for Justice since 2011.
 She founded the organization as a follow-up to her acclaimed book, Ordinary Injustice: How America Holds Court, which won the 2010 Robert F. Kennedy Book Award.
 In June 2011, Echoing Green, a premier seed investor for social entrepreneurs, selected Amy as a Fellow out of 3,000 candidates worldwide to support the launch of Measures for Justice.
 Following that, she was named a Draper Richards Kaplan Social Entrepreneur.
 For her work on Ordinary Injustice, Amy received a Soros Media Fellowship, a special J. Anthony Lukas citation, and a Radcliffe Fellowship at Harvard University.
 Amy was a Knight Foundation Journalism Fellow at Yale Law School and is a graduate of Stanford Law School.
 In 2012, she taught Criminal Law during the spring semester at the University of Buffalo Law School as a Visiting Professor.
 She lives in Rochester, NY where the organization is based.

 Robert Hutchison joined MFJ in 2016 while completing his Ph.D. in Criminology at the Pennsylvania State University.
-As MFJ’s Senior Research Fellow, he is assisting in the processing and management of MFJ’s data sets, conducting analyses, and publishing academic works to establish MFJ as a scientific resource.
+As MFJ’s Director of Research Management, he is overseeing the processing and management of MFJ’s data sets, conducting analyses, and publishing academic works to establish MFJ as a scientific resource.

 Robert’s dissertation Shared History, Shared Decisions: Using Social Networks to Examine Court Communities takes a fresh look at the court communities' perspective developed by Eisenstein, et al., by applying a social networks approach.
 Robert is looking at the impact of experience and relationships among prosecutors, judges, and defense attorneys upon case outcomes.
 Robert’s previous work has produced reports to the Pennsylvania legislature and a publication in the Journal of Research in Crime and Delinquency.